Courses & Admissions

 VET students who are enrolled in a publicly funded course are entitled to a full or partial refund as outlined in the VET Fees and Charges Policy and subject to meeting certain criteria.

-For more information about refunds for VET courses, refer to the WAAPA VET Fees and Charges booklet.
+For more information about refunds for VET courses, refer to the VET Student Handbook.

-Any applications for VET Tuition Fee refunds must be made in writing to the WAAPA School Manager.
+Any applications for VET Tuition Fee refunds must be made to the ECU Fees Office.

 Refunds for Higher Education courses are subject to ECU rules and deadlines.
 This information is available from the Fees Office.